AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-create-topics.md

     - A template on which the topic will be based.
 For example, for an out-of-the-box setup, you can choose from the Blank, Concept, DITAVAL, Reference, Task, Topic, Markdown, Glossary, and Troubleshooting templates.
 If your folder has a Folder Profile configured on it, then you will see only those topic templates that are configured on the Folder profile.
     - Path where you want to save the topic file.
 By default, the path of currently selected folder in the repository is shown in the Path field.

 4. Select **Create**.

+    ![](images/create-topic-dialog-new.png){width="300" align="left"}

 The topic is created at the specified path.
 Also, the topic is opened in the Editor for editing.

-    ![](images/create-topic-dialog-new.png){width="300" align="left"}

-5. Select **Create**.

-The map is created at the specified path.
-Also, the map is opened in the Map Editor for editing.

 ![](images/new-topic-editor.png){width="800" align="left"}

 ## Create topics from the Assets UI